 As part of recruitment week, November 24th is anti casualisation day.
 46% of universities and 60% of colleges use zero hours contracts to deliver teaching.
 68% of research staff in higher education are on fixed term contracts, with many more dependent on short-term funding for continued employment.
 Stamp Out Casualisation is UCU's campaign to win continuity of employment and fairer contracts for casualised staff.
 The branch will be holding a stall in the Atrium, during the lunch period, on 24th November to publicise this.
 Please drop by to support the branch.

 The campaign against casualisation is one of UCU's national priorities.

+UCU

+A reminder that UCU provides a number of training opportunities for members, please see the range available here.

 Transforming lives: Time to invest in further education